 Submissions are now being accepted for a one-day research symposium co-hosted by the University of North Texas College of Information, UNT ASIS&T Student Chapter, and SLANT to showcase the research efforts of information scholars and practitioners.
 The event will be inclusive of workshops, sessions for ongoing and completed papers, posters, and a competition for dissertation presentations.
 Presenters who cannot attend physically will be able to present remotely.
-The symposium is being generously funded by the College of Information (COI) and UNT Student Government Association (SGA), with no cost to the attendees or participants, and will be held on Saturday, April 27, 2019, at University Union in Denton, TX.
+The symposium is being generously funded by the College of Information (COI), the Department of Information Science, and UNT Student Government Association (SGA), with no cost to the attendees or participants, and will be held on Saturday, April 27, 2019, at University Union in Denton, TX.

 Scholars and practitioners at all levels are encouraged to submit their research, keeping in mind that the prompt is “Information, Language, and Power,” which is inclusive but not limited to information science, linguistics, learning technologies, digital humanities, data science and analytics, computer science, journalism, and sociology.
 Just a few examples of topics include: